Random Locations of Periodic Stationary Processes: Invariant intrinsic location functionals

 where $m$ can be infinity and the intervals are maximal, in the sense that for any $i,j=1,\dots,m$, $(u_i,v_i]$ and $(u_j,v_j]$ have only three possible relations:

 According to whether $u_i=0$ or $v_i=T$, we call the intervals of the form $(0,T]$, $(0,v_i]$, $(u_i,T]$ and $(u_i,v_i]$ the base, left, right and central block(s), respectively.
-Observe that property $1$ and $2$ are equivalent to requiring that there is at least one base block, and the number of the central blocks does not exceed the number of the base blocks.
+Observe that property $1$ and $2$ in the defintion of $E_T^1$ are equivalent to requiring that there is at least one base block, and the number of the central blocks does not exceed the number of the base blocks.

 We construct the stationary process in spirit of Proposition \ref{cha}.
-That is, first construct a periodic deterministic function $g$, and then uniformly shift its starting point to get $\mathbf X=g(t+U)$, where $U$ is a uniform random variable on $[0,1]$.
+That is, first construct a periodic deterministic function $g$, and then uniformly shift its starting point to get $Y(t)=g(t+U)$, where $U$ is a uniform random variable on $[0,1]$.
 Let $m_1$ be the number of the base blocks in the collection.
-We categorize the entire collection of blocks into $m_1$ components by assigning to each base block with at most one central block, and assigning the left and the right blocks in an arbitrary way.
+We group the entire collection of blocks into $m_1$ components by assigning to each base block at most one central block, and assigning the left and the right blocks in an arbitrary way.
 Assume $a=F(0)>0$ and $b=1-F(T)>0$.
 Let

 For $j=1,\dots,m_1$, let